-Your data security is important to us, and we, therefore, take great care to ensure that your personal data is handled responsibly.
+Your personal data and the security of our processing of such is important to us, and we, therefore, take great care to ensure that your personal data is handled responsibly.
 Solar’s websites are provided and controlled by:

 Solar A/S